getodk/docs/odk1-src/index.rst

 Welcome to ODK's Docs!
 ======================

-:dfn:`Open Data Kit` (ODK) is a suite of open source tools that help organizations collect and manage data.
+:dfn:`ODK` is a suite of open source tools that help organizations collect and manage data.

 The core ODK tools are: